ihababdelkareem/phaser3-multiplayer/README.md

 ```
 Open multiple client tabs to play (within a single local network).

-In a dev/prod environment, the build directory is served by the node app.
+In a dev/prod environment, the client is bundled into build directory and is served by the node app as static content.

 ```sh
 $ npm install